-Whether you’re working on a book report, making a grocery list or planning a wedding, create a project so all the important details are saved in one central place.
+Whether you’re planning a presentation, preparing for an event or creating a website, create a project so all the important details are saved in one central place.

-Start by adding tasks to your project.
-Once you’ve created a project, add every relevant task you can think of.
+Start by quick adding tasks to your project.
+Load up your new project with every relevant task you can think of.
 It’s a brainstorm -- no bad ideas.
-Every detail counts.
-You can add a task directly to your project by clicking Add task or by tapping the + button in the project.
+You can add a task directly to your project by tapping the Add task or + button in the project.

-When quick adding a new task, you can immediately move it to a project by typing “#” and entering the name of the project.
+When quick adding a new task, you can immediately move it to a project by typing “#” directly into the task field and entering the name of the project.

 Give your project a timeline by setting due dates.
 Some work needs to be done now, other work can wait.
 To make sure you get things done on time, set each task’s due date.